jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 At this time tljh only supports ubuntu linux so first we will need to build a ubuntu server with GPUs available.
 As we had AWS access we will go through the excellent instructions from the [tljh docs](https://tljh.jupyter.org/en/latest/install/amazon.html) to set up on AWS with the following adjustments.

-- At step 6 we selected a `p3.8xlarge` instance as it comes with four Nvidia Tesla V100 GPUs.
+- At step 6 we selected a `p3.8xlarge` instance as it comes with four NVIDIA Tesla V100 GPUs.
 - At step 7 we skipped entering the user data (bootstrapping script) as we wanted to run this ourselves manually later.
 - At step 8 we selected 100GB to give ourselves reasonable space for data.
 - Stop after step 16.
 As we skipped step 7, steps 17-19 do not apply and we need to do some manual configuration before continuing.

 ### Drivers

 Next you need to ssh to the box with the ssh key you selected during setup.
-In order to make use of GPU enabled libraries we needed to install the NVidia CUDA drivers.
+In order to make use of GPU enabled libraries we needed to install the NVIDIA CUDA drivers.

 - Visit https://www.nvidia.co.uk/Download/index.aspx
   - Select the appropriate GPU for the instance (in this case Tesla V100)